jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-4.md

-+++
+---
-title=  "The Gauls and Pyrrhus=  Parallels between Carthage and Rome and The War of Hannibal" heading=  "Chapter 4 of The Spirit of the Laws Volume 3" date=  2021-09-30 author=  "Montesquieu" image=  "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-21/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/montesquieu/spirit-of-the-laws/book-21/chapter-3" linkftext=  "Chapter 2"
+title: "The Gauls and Pyrrhus: Parallels between Carthage and Rome and The War of Hannibal"
-+++

-THE Romans were engaged in several wars against the Gauls=  a thirst of glory, a contempt of death, and an inflexible resolution of conquering, were equal in both nations, but the weapons they used were different; the bucklers of the latter was small, and their swords [19] unfit for execution; and, indeed, the Gauls were cut to pieces by the Romans, much after the same manner as the Mexicans, in these latter ages, by the Spaniards; and a surprizing circumstance is, that though these people were combating perpetually with the Romans, they yet suffered themselves to be destroyed one after another, without their ever being sensible of, enquiring after, or obviating the cause of their calamities.
+heading: "Chapter 4"
+author: "Montesquieu"
+description: "A wise lord cannot and should not keep faith when such promises may be turned against him, and when the reasons that caused him to promise no longer exist"
+date: 2021-09-30
+image: "/covers/spirit.jpg"
+icon: "/icons/mont.png"
+---

+THE Romans had several wars against the Gauls.
+Both nations had:
+- a thirst of glory
+- a contempt of death
+- an inflexible resolution of conquering

+But the weapons they used were different.
+- The bucklers of the Gauls were small
+- Their swords [19] were unfit for execution
+- The Gauls were cut to pieces by the Romans, in the same way as the Mexicans, in these latter ages, by the Spaniards

+It is surprising that though the Gauls were fighitng perpetually the Romans, the Gauls were still destroyed one after another, without them  enquiring after<!-- , or obviating --> the cause of their calamities.

-Pyrrhus invaded the Romans at a time when they were strong enough to oppose the power of his arms, and to be taught by the victories he obtained over them=  from him they learned to entrench themselves, as also the choice and proper disposition of a camp; he accustomed them to elephants, and prepared them for mightier wars.
+Pyrrhus invaded the Romans at a time when the Romans were strong enough to oppose the power of his arms, and to be taught by the victories he obtained over them.
+From him they learned to entrench themselves, as also the choice and proper disposition of a camp; he accustomed them to elephants, and prepared them for mightier wars.

 The grandeur of Pyrrhus was confined merely to his personal qualities.
 Plutarch * informs us, that he was obliged to begin the war of Macedonia, from his inability to maintain any longer the six thousand foot, and five hundred horse in his service.
 This prince, sovereign of a small country, which has never made the least figure since his time, was a military rambler, who was continually forming new enterprises, because he could not subsist but by enterprizing.